timothy/simulated-annealing/README.md

 Note: "e^{∆E/T}" == $`e^{∆E/T}`$

-Note: In pseudocode, the delta symbol (∆) is used to represent the change in a variable or the difference between two values.
-In this case: ∆E refers to the difference in energy between the current state and the next state.
-It is calculated as the difference between the value of the current state and the value of the next state.

  - T is the simulated temperature at time _t_, which reduces from a high value at the beginning to near zero eventually.
  - ΔE is the change in energy going from current to next.